 UPSC or Union Public Service Commission is a central level body responsible for conducting various recruitment exams for civil servants in India.
 Some of the major exams conducted by UPSC are Civil Services, Engineering Services, CDS, and NDA.
-This year, UPSC had released exam schedule for different recruitment and competitive exams, however due to lockdown amid COVID-19 pandemic the exams that were scheduled in month from March to June have been postponed and there is a possibility that UPSC will come up with a revised exam calender for the year 2020.
-Also Read- BPSC HOD recruitment notice.
+This year, UPSC had released the exam schedule for different recruitment and competitive exams, however, due to lockdown amid COVID-19 pandemic the exams that were scheduled in the month from March to June have been postponed and there is a possibility that UPSC will come up with a revised exam calendar for the year 2020.
+Also, Read- BPSC HOD recruitment notice.

 A founder can carry an institution only so far, and then others have to step in, especially the alumni.
 And when you have not just achievers but overachievers like Srushti under your alumni ranks, representing you, one really can not ask for more.

 The entire family of LNCT is happy and proud of Srushti’s success and we wish her a career full of contentment.
 She is the alumni of LNCT Bhopal and has secured 5th position in UPSC 2018.
 She has topped in the women category.
 She was a student of BE (Chemical Engg.
 Batch 2018) at Lakshmi Narain College of Technology.
 Also read- UPSC IES/ISS 2020 expected cut-off

 Also read- UPSC 2019- 23% women qualifier

 |UPSC Civil Services Examination/ IAS 2020||Check Here|

 The minimum eligibility required to appear for anyone of the exams conducted is a Bachelor's degree.
 There may be some additional eligibility criteria depending upon the post or recruitment exam, a candidate wishes to apply for.
 UPSC mainly conducts the recruitment process in three phases – Preliminary exam, Main Exam, and Interview.